-- Night work: It is believed that this could be due to changes in the levels of melatonin (a hormone that responds to changes in light) in the body.
+- Night work: It is believed that this could be due to changes in the body’s body’s melatonin levels (a hormone that responds to changes in light).

-- Previous treatments for cancer: Some studies have found that men who survive testicular cancer seem to have a higher rate of colorectal cancer and some other cancers.
-This could be due to the treatments they have received, such as radiation therapy.
+- Previous cancer treatments: Some studies have found that men who survive testicular cancer have a higher rate of colorectal cancer and some other cancers.
+This could be due to their treatments, such as radiation therapy.

-- People with type 2 diabetes: People with type 2 diabetes have an increased risk of developing colorectal cancer, since both share some of the same risk factors (such as overweight and physical inactivity).
+- People with type 2 diabetes: People with type 2 diabetes have an increased risk of developing colorectal cancer since both share the same risk factors (such as being overweight and physical inactivity).

 - Gardner syndrome: People with this syndrome often develop many polyps throughout the GI tract, particularly in the colon.

-This is the earliest stage, when the cancer is still inside the mucosa, or inner layer, of the colon or rectum.
+This is the earliest stage when the cancer is still inside the colon or rectum’s mucosa or inner layer.

-The cancer has invaded nearby lymph nodes, but has not yet affected other parts of the body.
+Cancer has invaded nearby lymph nodes but has not yet affected other body parts.

-The cancer has spread to other parts of the body, including other organs, such as the liver, the lining of the abdominal cavity, the lung, or the ovaries.
+Cancer has spread to other body parts, including other organs, such as the liver, the lining of the abdominal cavity, the lung, or the ovaries.

-For the diagnosis of cancer there are multiple options of tests to find or diagnose it.
+For cancer diagnosis, there are multiple options of tests to find or diagnose it.

-Tests are also done to find out if the cancer has spread to another part of the body from where it started.
+Tests are also done to determine if cancer has spread to another body part from where it started.

 A biopsy is the only sure way for the doctor to know if an area of the body has cancer for most types of cancer.

-In a biopsy, the doctor takes a small sample of tissue to be analyzed in a laboratory.
+In a biopsy, the doctor takes a small tissue sample to be analyzed in a laboratory.

-If a biopsy is not possible, the doctor may suggest other tests that will help you make a diagnosis.
+If a biopsy is not possible, the doctor may suggest other tests to help you make a diagnosis.

 Additionally, the following tests can be used to diagnose bowel cancer:

 - Blood tests: A test of the number of red blood cells in the blood can indicate if you are anemic.
-Anemia can be the result of bleeding, liver problems or poor nutrition related to cancer.
+Anemia can result from bleeding, liver problems, or poor nutrition related to cancer.

 - X-ray: X- rays of the gastrointestinal system can be taken.
-Sometimes, the person will take a substance called barium, which outlines the entire gastrointestinal system on the x-ray, this will help the doctor to see tumors or other abnormal areas.
+Sometimes, the person will take a barium substance, which outlines the entire gastrointestinal system on the x-ray; this will help the doctor see tumors or other abnormal areas.

 - Endoscopy: A thin tube with a camera on the end is used to visualize the duodenum and check for abnormal areas.
 This procedure can be done to determine if the disease has spread.